 Americans consume over 10 billion doughnuts per year and 15 billion gallons of soft drinks, much to the detriment of our health.
 Is it worth it?
 This book is about empowerment, not about guilt.
 It is about giving you back control of your life and health, not blaming anyone.

-My DIABETES IMPROVEMENT PROGRAM can have a huge impact in your quality and quantity of life and prevention of the common complications of diabetes, such as eye, kidney, nerve, and heart problems.
-My program shares with you the secrets of a handful of “superfoods” to add to your daily diet, some examples of nutritious and delicious foods to control blood glucose, a few inexpensive nutrition supplements, the importance of 30 minutes a day of exercise, and the crucial therapy of reaching your ideal body weight.
+Diabetes management can have a huge impact in your quality and quantity of life and prevention of the common complications of diabetes, such as eye, kidney, nerve, and heart problems.
+There are a handful of “superfoods” to add to your daily diet, nutritious and delicious foods to control blood glucose, a few inexpensive nutrition supplements, 30 minutes a day of exercise, and reaching your ideal body weight.

 [i] .
 Bennett, PH, Nutr.Rev., vol.57, no.5, p.S51, 1999